lyteword/kjv/1-chronicles/chapter-11.md

 # Chapter 11

-<sup>1</sup> Then all Israel gathered themselves to David unto Hebron, saying, Behold, we are thy bone and thy flesh.
+<sup>1</sup> Then all Israel gathered themselves to David unto Hebron, saying, Behold, we *are* thy bone and thy flesh.

-<sup>2</sup> And moreover in time past, even when Saul was king, thou wast he that leddest out and broughtest in Israel: and the LORD thy God said unto thee, Thou shalt feed my people Israel, and thou shalt be ruler over my people Israel.
+<sup>2</sup> And moreover in time past, even when Saul was king, thou *wast* he that leddest out and broughtest in Israel: and the LORD thy God said unto thee, Thou shalt feed my people Israel, and thou shalt be ruler over my people Israel.

 <sup>3</sup> Therefore came all the elders of Israel to the king to Hebron; and David made a covenant with them in Hebron before the LORD; and they anointed David king over Israel, according to the word of the LORD by Samuel.

-<sup>4</sup> ¶ And David and all Israel went to Jerusalem, which is Jebus; where the Jebusites were, the inhabitants of the land.
+<sup>4</sup> ¶ And David and all Israel went to Jerusalem, which *is* Jebus; where the Jebusites *were*, the inhabitants of the land.

 <sup>5</sup> And the inhabitants of Jebus said to David, Thou shalt not come hither.
-Nevertheless David took the castle of Zion, which is the city of David.
+Nevertheless David took the castle of Zion, which *is* the city of David.

 <sup>6</sup> And David said, Whosoever smiteth the Jebusites first shall be chief and captain.
 So Joab the son of Zeruiah went first up, and was chief.